 We will generally ask our clients to pay disbursements such as court fees and expert fees direct to that person or organisation.
 On occasions we might agree with a client to use an escrow account.
 Our clients will be reponsible for meeting the costs of any use of escrow accounts, which generally charge 1% to 3% of the monies transacted.
 These are ballpark figures as there may be additional fees or higher or lower percentages depending on the amount of money being transferred over a given period of time.

 Our barristers carry indemnity insurance for the work they undertake.
 This is a minimum of £500,000, rising to £2.5 million for some of our barristers.
 Please check the indivdual barristers’ contracts (client care letters) or ask them for specific details.
 The barristers’ insurers are BMIF.
 We can provide details of our barristers’ insurance cover on request.

-Our barristers are registered with the data protection commissioner and operate within data protection protocols.
+Our barristers are registered with the data protection commissioner and operate within data protection protocols (such as GDPR).
 See our data compliance page for more information.